telerik/ajax-docs/api/server/Telerik.Web.UI.ImageEditor.Serialization/EmptyOperationSerializer.md

 ## Methods

-###  ToData
+###  Deserialize

-Serializes the content to an empty operation content with name being Empty.
-The input operation is not taken into account.
+Constructs an image operation from the serialized input

 #### Parameters

-#### operation `Telerik.Web.UI.ImageEditor.IImageOperation`
+#### value `System.String`

-The input operation.
-It is not taken into account for this method.
+The serialized input

 #### Returns

-`System.Collections.Generic.Dictionary`2`
+`Telerik.Web.UI.ImageEditor.IImageOperation` The image operation represented by the serialized input

 ###  FromData